rasmushjelm/az-devops-extension-to-github-action/README.md

 ```

 #### useful link
-a website that converts Pipelines to Actions:
+a website that converts Azure Pipelines to Actions:
 https://pipelinestoactions.azurewebsites.net/